Global Theater Initiative

 Dreams Deferred: Crossing Continents and Cultures with A Raisin in the Sun was produced by The Lab and the Global Theater Initiative in partnership with the Swedish Embassy, and in association with the South African Embassy, Riksteatern, and the International Theatre Institute.
 2017 World Theatre Day

-• Leading artists from 3 very different and acclaimed productions of Lorraine Hansberry’s classic play A Raisin in the Sun – Arena Stage, the Market Theatre in Johannesburg, South Africa and the National Black Theater of Sweden – gathered for this remarkable event in a packed Gaston Hall at Georgetown.
+• Leading artists from 3 very different and acclaimed productions of Lorraine Hansberry’s classic play A Raisin in the Sun – Arena Stage, the Market Theatre in Johannesburg, South Africa, and the National Black Theater of Sweden – gathered for this remarkable event in a packed Gaston Hall at Georgetown.

-• The event explored the resonance of this classic play in three different cultural contexts—South Africa, Sweden, and the United States—as well as the larger cross-current themes of racial equality and justice, the legacies of author Lorraine Hansberry, the Civil Rights Movement, and Apartheid.
-It included scenes from A Raisin in the Sun and other pieces artistically inspired by the monumental legacy of Hansberry’s play – including performed scenes from Raisin that brought together performers from all 3 productions who had collaborated in a global workshop convened by The Lab and the Embassy of Sweden.
-The evening featured a World Theater Day address by James Ngcobo, Artistic Director, Market Theatre (Johannesburg); Josette Bushell-Mingo, OBE, Artistic Director, Riksteatern (Stockholm); leading Hansberry scholar Professor Soyica Colbertl
+• The event explored the resonance of this classic play in three different cultural contexts—South Africa, Sweden, and the United States.
+It included scenes from A Raisin in the Sun and other pieces artistically inspired b Hansberry’s play – including performed scenes from Raisin that brought together performers from all 3 productions who had collaborated in a global workshop convened by The Lab and the Embassy of Sweden.

 2017 TCG Global Pre-Conference